Cornea · Conversational commerce for direct-to-consumer brands · Mitochondria

 21x

-more likely to qualify a lead when a query is answered within five minutes, versus thirty.
+more likely to qualify a lead when a query is answered within five minutes, against thirty.

 20-35%